dominicwllmsn/dominicwllmsn.github.io/_pages/about.md

 by [Magenta](https://magenta.tensorflow.org/transformer-autoencoder).

-I have spent considerable time performing research, initially working with machine learning models in [quantum chemistry](publication/2019-09-charge-sharing) in the Quantum Chemical Topology group at the University of Manchester.
+I have spent considerable time performing research, initially working with machine learning models in [quantum chemistry](publication/2019-09-charge-sharing) in the Quantum Chemical Topology group at the University of Manchester[^1].
 I then worked on utilising transfer learning to [detect tumours in MRI images of the brain](files/projects/Alex_Spies-DESY_summer_essay.pdf) as a research intern in the Manchester Computer Science Department[^2].
 Developing a pretrained variational autoencoder in this project (based on a separate image dataset) prompted me to research further into deep learning, and generative deep learning